ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/setup_en.md

 ## Downpatching Dark Souls III

-Download the 1.15 crash-fix executable from the [speedsouls wiki](https://wiki.speedsouls.com/darksouls3:Crash_Fix) and use it to replace DarkSoulsIII.exe in your installation.
-This modified executable also fixes a memory leak that may otherwise cause the game to crash.

-An alternate method is to download version 1.15 from the Steam console.
 Follow instructions from the [speedsouls wiki](https://wiki.speedsouls.com/darksouls3:Downpatching).
-Your download command, including the correct depot and manifest ids, is "download_depot 374320 374321 4471176929659548333"
+Your download command, including the correct depot and manifest ids, will be "download_depot 374320 374321 4471176929659548333"

 ## Installing the Archipelago mod